 - We can flexibly move between the various formal and informal processes and actors, bridging gaps where they exist and adding to the overall effectiveness of peace efforts.

-Our new programme for the 2018 – 2021 period aims to consolidate our position as a leading independent organisation in the field, building on our track record and distinctive strengths.
+Our programme for the 2022 – 2025 period aims to consolidate our position as a leading independent organisation in the field, building on our track record and distinctive strengths.

 - We also want to make sure that the experience and expertise accumulated by Martti Ahtisaari over the course of his long career continue to be put to use for the good of the international community.

-- The programme is focused on making meaningful contributions to peace processes in three regions –the Middle East and North Africa, Eurasia and Sub-Saharan Africa.
+- The programme is focused on making meaningful contributions to peace processes primarily in four regions –the Middle East and North Africa, Eurasia, Sub-Saharan Africa and Asia.

 In the field of international peacemaking, we have the great advantage of having strong Finnish roots.
 We engender trust because of our independence and because we do not have an agenda to push.
 We talk to all parties, but do not take sides.
 We encourage strong local ownership and peer learning from experiences with other peace processes.
 We are under no official constraints – we can act quickly, and engage confidentially without having to deal with the multiple struggles of day-to-day politics.